SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-02-vaccine-waste.md

 \Pr(\mathrm{unused, disposed dose}) = 100\% \times \frac{15,100,000}{438,000,000} = 3.4\%
 $$

 So&hellip; there was about 3.4% "waste".
-That doesn't sound too bad.
+That doesn't sound too bad, right?

 ## Comparison with other vaccination campaigns